 The practice had procedures in place for respecting patient's privacy, dignity and providing compassionate care and treatment.
 We observed that staff at the practice treated patients with dignity and respect and maintained their privacy.
-The reception area was open plan but we were told by reception staff/dental nurse that they considered conversations held at the reception area when other patients were present.
-They also confirmed that should a confidential matter arise, a private area or a free surgery was available for use.
+The reception area was separate from the patient waiting room.
 Staff members we spoke with told us that they never asked patients questions related to personal information at reception.